writethedocs/www/docs/sponsorship/jobs.rst

 Sponsored entry format
 ----------------------

-The main goal here is to provide the company information, and a link to the job posting.
+This entry format is about putting your information front and centre, and putting the link to your job posting in front of our community.
 The format is:

 * Company name